ShiroePL/ShiroAiChan-on-Windows/README.md

   * [to do next] And i will need to use some combination of Sentiment Analysis and key words combinations to get needed info to play appropriate animation.
 Azure or something.
 * #### Brain
   * I want to implement classifications using chatGPT/google API that will analyze question and give category like: animelist, chat, song, etc ( for future use)
+    * I think key word like : 'categorize' i want to update my manga list.
+    * And she will then use categorization for question, sent to API het category, then use appropriate function that fits category.
 ## Links

 [ChatGPT API] : https://openai.com/blog/introducing-chatgpt-and-whisper-apis